vuetifyjs/vuetify/packages/docs/src/pages/en/components/dividers.md

   description: The divider component is a thin line commonly used to separate groups of content in lists or layouts.
   keywords: dividers, vuetify divider component, vue divider component
 related:
-  - /components/lists/
+  - /components/lists
-  - /components/navigation-drawers/
+  - /components/navigation-drawers
-  - /components/toolbars/
+  - /components/toolbars
+nav: Dividers
 ---

 # Dividers